-2. After 10 years of service, base termination rates vary by gender and by the number of years remaining until first retirement eligibility.
-For City of Round Rock the base table is then multiplied by a factor of 83.0% based on the experience of the city in comparison to the group as a whole.
-A further multiplier is applied depending on an employee's classification: 1) Fire - 54%, 2) Police - 83%, or 3) Other - 113%.
+1. The base table rates vary by service and length until retirement eligibility.
+For City of Round Rock the base table is then multiplied by a factor of 85.0% based on the experience of the city in comparison to the group as a whole.
+A further multiplier is applied depending on an employee's classification: 1) Fire - 63%, 2) Police - 82%, or 3) Other - 116%.
 A sample of the base rates follows: